iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.9.0/report.md

 > Once loaded this app is easy to use, so much easier than NSW or Vic!<br> :date: __2021-02-26 00:06:07__

-> Was easy to install particularly for a tech challenged person.
-Only issue is that does not allow me to check out unlike the nsw app<br> :date: __2021-02-12 01:47:53__

 #### 3-star reviews